 Rescuing a branch that branches from the wrong branch

-I am building a fix for the current release of a project, so the fix
+I am building a fix for the current release of a project, so the fix branch should branch out from the current master branch like this:

-branch at that moment, I created the new branch from where I was working, with git checkout -b fix
+However, as I was working on the next release, in the next branch at that moment, I created the new branch from where I was working, with git checkout -b fix, so it became like this:

 I should have used

-git checkout -b fix master
+git checkout -b fix masterinstead.

-branch regularly, and I only discovered the mistake when I wanted to merge my fix to master.
-After a few hours of catching up my git knowledge, I’ve got 2 solutions, one that will work for me in my scenario, and one that looks like it would work, however it can’t, unless I haven’t pushed my fix
+I had been pushing my changes in the fix branch regularly, and I only discovered the mistake when I wanted to merge my fix to master.
+After a few hours of catching up my git knowledge, I’ve got 2 solutions, one that will work for me in my scenario, and one that looks like it would work, however it can’t, unless I haven’t pushed my fix.

 The working solution is